-Use the Reading Lists tool in Minerva to create or update your module reading lists for the next academic year.
+Use the Reading Lists tool in Minerva to create or update your module reading lists for modules starting in January 2021.
 There’s guidance on the Reading Lists tool below if you need it.

 We will purchase new items if needed and link them to your list.

 Guidance for Reading Lists 2020/21

 You should submit your reading lists using the Minerva Reading List Tool.

 We will check all items tagged “core reading” and all newly added items.
 If there are book chapters you want us to digitise, let us know with the OCR (online course readings) tag.

 If we find that an item is not available online, we will let you know by using the comment function on the reading list tool.
 We’ll also send you an e-mail so you know to check your list for comments.

 How to use the Minerva Reading Lists tool